Washington RN Licensing Guide

 Temporary practice permits are also issued to nurses who've applied for a permanent Washington nursing license and have met all licensure requirements except for the fingerprint-based background check.
 The fingerprinting process takes time to complete, so a temporary practice permit is issued as soon as all other requirements are met.

-The Nursing Commission strives to issue temporary practice permits within 7 days of receiving an applicant's complete application.
+The WABON strives to issue temporary practice permits within 7 days of receiving an applicant's complete application.
 However, this doesn't include applications that need extra review or are missing any supporting documents or requirements.
 Applicants flagged for "yes" answers on any of the Personal Data Questions will require additional review.

 Fees